bcyphers/disqus-data/www/post.md

 <p class="caption">Example correlations between user cross-pollination vectors
 on the top 500 most-referenced forums</p>

+Cool!
+That... kind of makes sense.
+As a news site, The Atlantic is similar to both Breitbart and The Hill, but probably more similar to The Hill.
+And [The AV Club](http://avclub.com/) is not that similar to any of them, but its left-leaning audience is probably most similar to The Atlantic's.

 Disqus forums are labeled with one of a few categories, like "News," "Sports," and "Business."
 Most of the sites I pulled data for are news- or politics-related, and those tend to correlate highly with each other in spite of ideological differences.
 Forums from under-represented categories, like Entertainment and Technology, correlate less strongly with anything (but more strongly with forums in their own category).
+It might be worthwile to generate correlation matrices on samples weighted by category.

-It seems like the numbers are more meaningful when compared against a specific forum than they are globally. *The Atlantic* correlates with *Breitbart* (0.57), but 154 other forums correlate with *Breitbart* more strongly; likewise, 167 forums are more correlated with *The Atlantic*.
-Meanwhile, the top correlation with *The AV Club* is *Tom and Lorenzo* at 0.57.
+The numbers are more meaningful when compared against a specific forum than they are globally.
+The Atlantic correlates with Breitbart (0.57), but 154 other forums correlate with Breitbart more strongly; likewise, 167 forums are more correlated with The Atlantic.
+Meanwhile, the top correlation with The AV Club is [Tom and Lorenzo](http://tomandlorenzo.com/) at 0.58.

-Here's a broader view of the correlations between the top 100 most referenced sites:
+Here's a broader view of the correlations between the 100 most referenced forums:

 <div class="matrix"></div>
 <script type="text/javascript" src="corr_matrix.js"></script>

-<p class="caption">Correlation matrix between top 100 referenced sites</p>
+<p class="caption">Correlation matrix adapted from Karl Broman's [example](https://github.com/kbroman/d3examples/tree/master/corr_w_scatter)</p>

+The forums here are sorted by category, with Disqus Channels at the top left and News in the bottom-right quadrant.

 ### Clustering